Kineman, J. 1997. Theory of Autevolution

 evolutionary pathways, not solely predictable from the effect

-of environmental forces, would be the expected result
+of environmental forces, would be the expected result, rather

 than the enigma it seems to be in current biological worldviews.